-I linked to Shahida Arabi’s excellent ‘Five Powerful Ways Abusive Narcissists Get Inside Your Head‘ in the recent Sophia’s Children post on ‘Withholding’ (part of the ongoing Resources for Empaths & Sensitives Series).
+I linked to Shahida Arabi’s excellent “Five Powerful Ways Abusive Narcissists Get Inside Your Head” in my Sophia’s Children post on “When Withholding is a Toxic Tactic” (part of the ongoing Resources for Empaths & Sensitives Series).

-So I wanted to share Shahida’s article from her Self-Care Haven blog in full, on its own.
+So I wanted to share a couple of other links highlighting Shahida’s work from her Self-Care Haven blog.

 She spotlights some of the specific toxic-tactics that, while normalized in a ‘tough love’, bully-centric culture, are actually abusive and harmful.